ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

-The ALTO Protocol (RFC 7285) leverages HTTP/1.1 and is designed for the simple, sequential request-reply use case, in which an ALTO client requests a sequence of information resources, and the server responds with the complete content of each resource one at a time.
+The ALTO Protocol (RFC 7285) leverages HTTP/1.1 and is designed for the simple, sequential request-reply use case, in which an ALTO client requests a sequence of information resources and the server responds with the complete content of each resource one at a time.

 ALTO incremental updates using Server-Sent Events (SSE) (RFC 8895) defines a